9 Major Reasons for Bad Gas Mileage

 Have you been experiencing bad gas mileage of late?
 What causes a car to burn a lot of gas?
 Well, a sudden drop in fuel efficiency of your car can be blamed on a number of factors.
-There are several reasons including poor driving habits that lead to this specific problem.
-The alarming thing is leaving these problems as they are can result in bigger issues and expensive repair.

 There are dozens of problems that can lead to a drop in gas mileage, some of them are serious and some can be easily corrected.
 Here are some of the more common issues that can affect the fuel efficiency of most cars.

-9 Reasons for Bad Gas Mileage
+Top 9 Bad Gas Mileage Reasons: Get Into Details

 When the fuel system does not work as designed, the efficiency level is likely to reduce.
 However, if the drop is sudden and serious, you should find out the reason and fix it.
-Fortunately, some problems are not serious and can be fixed by changing some of your driving habits.
-However, others may warrant a visit to a servicing shop and some repairs.

 Bad Driving Style